MPoinelli/Poinelli2023b_GRL/README.md

 This repository contains the necessary code and input data to reproduce the MITgcm model output presented in:

 Poinelli, M., Nakayama, Y., Larour, E., Vizcaino, M., and Riva, R.:
-_Ice-front retreat controls on ocean dynamics under Larsen C Ice Shelf, Antarctica_
+_Ice-front retreat controls on ocean dynamics under Larsen C Ice Shelf, Antarctica_, Geophysical Research Letters, 50, e2023GL104588. https://doi.org/10.1029/2023GL104588

 By using these resources, researchers can replicate the results obtained in the study and further explore the findings.